 Despite the ‘clipless’ name, you do actually clip your shoes into clipless pedals, locking them to your feet.

 The term clipless comes from the historic abandonment of toe clips and straps over the top of the shoe, which road riders used to use to hold their feet in place.

-French brand, Look, launched its clipless pedals in 1984, replacing the toe clips with a system with a cleat screwed to the bottom of the rider’s shoe that engaged with a locking mechanism built into the pedal for a more secure, comfortable connection.
+French brand Look launched its clipless pedals in 1984, replacing the toe clips with a system that used a cleat screwed to the bottom of the rider’s shoe that engaged with a locking mechanism built into the pedal, for a more secure, comfortable connection.

 Mountain bike flat pedals usually have a large surface area with metal pins that help to hold your foot in place by gripping to the bottom of mountain bike shoes, while commuter and all-round designs will have a smaller pedal body and less aggressive grips.

-Meanwhile, single-sided clipless pedals, aimed at road riders, have a broad platform to aid stability but otherwise have a minimalist design to save weight and are difficult to ride without cleats.
-You’ll need cycling shoes for those.
+Meanwhile, single-sided clipless pedals, aimed at road riders, have a broad platform to aid stability, but otherwise have a minimalist design to save weight, and are difficult to ride without cleats.
+You’ll need compatible cycling shoes for those.

 Setting up clipless pedals correctly is important

-With flat pedals you can place your foot wherever you like on the pedal platform, while clipless pedals obviously reduce how much you can move your foot around.
+With flat pedals, you can place your foot wherever you like on the pedal platform, while clipless pedals reduce how much you can move your foot around.

-If you’ve not got them set up right, you may be uncomfortable during or after a ride.
-Knee pain is a particular problem, which we delve into in detail here and offer exercises and ways to remedy it.
+If you’ve not got them set up correctly, you may be uncomfortable during or after a ride.

 Are clipless pedals more efficient?